Back to Top

 First published in 2014, the fifth edition of the Dungeons & Dragons Monster Manual (often referred to simply as the MM) is an essential book for Dungeon Masters, containing over 300 unique creatures of all types and challenge ratings.
 The book, however, isn’t without its detractors, with many veteran players complaining about a lack of more difficult monsters, and certain elements growing somewhat stale as the game has evolved over the past decade.

-Now a brand new version of the Monster Manual will be coming out on February 18th, 2025, with the potential to shake up the game as we know it.
 So just what can we expect to find in this new and improved MM?
 Read on to find out.

 Table of Contents